-If brand is built through customer experience, consider what this means for the Netflix subscriber.
-They expect the firm to offer a huge selection, to be able to find what they want, for it to arrive on time, for all of this to occur with no-brainer ease of use and convenience, and at a fair price.
-Technology drives all of these capabilities, so tech is at the very center of the firm's brand building efforts.
-Let's look at how the firm does it.
+If brand is built through customer experience, consider what this means for the Netflix DVD-by-mail subscriber.
+They expect the firm to offer a huge selection, to be able to find what they want, for it to arrive on time, for all of this to occur with nobrainer ease of use and convenience, and at a fair price.
+Technology drives all of these capabilities, so tech has been at the very center of the firm's brand-building efforts.